-Law and Wang (2001) and Liang and Crant (2010) found that LMX has a significant relationship performance on the of Schaufeli, employees.
-According to Salanova, Gonzales-Romá, and Bakker (2002), the high-quality LMX can improve engagement work of subordinates because subordinates will be more enthusiasm, dedication, energizing, and time had passed so quickly when they worked.
+Law and Wang (2001) and Liang and Crant (2010) found that LMX has a significant relationship on the performance of employees.
+According to Schaufeli, Salanova, Gonzales-Romá, and Bakker (2002), the high-quality LMX can improve engagement work of subordinates because subordinates will be more enthusiasm, dedication, energizing, and time had passed so quickly when they worked.
 Based on this linkage, then we formulated the following hypotheses: